Qiskit/qiskit/doc/install.rst

     cd qiskit-sdk-py

--  If you don't have Git installed, click the "Clone or download" button at the URL shown in the git clone command, unzip the file if needed, then navigate to that folder in a terminal window.
+-  If you don't have Git installed, click the "Clone or download" button at the URL shown in the git clone command, unzip the file if needed and finally change into the unziped directory.

 3.1 Setup the environment
 -------------------------

-To use as a library install the dependencies:
+To use QISKit as standalone library, install all the dependencies:

 .. code:: sh

-    # Depending on the system and setup to append "sudo -H" before could be needed.
+    # Depending on the system and setup, appending "sudo -H" before this command could be needed.
     pip install -r requires.txt

 To get the tutorials working set up an Anaconda environment for working